 Decide if you want to retake the courses in which you earned poor grades.
 At most schools, the new grade replaces the original grade when you retake courses.
 Consult with your academic adviser to determine how your college handles retaking a class, as well as whether or not he advises this move.
 You could raise your GPA, assuming you earn a significantly higher grade, but you also extend how long it takes to finish your degree.

-Register carefully for classes and research the professors who teach them.
-Ask former students about the professors.
+Register carefully for classes and research the professors who teach each section.
+Ask former students about the professors and the quality of their teaching.
 Some colleges post each class's grade distribution; see if you can get your hands on such information to determine the difficulty of courses.

 Balance your course load.
 Don't take too many hard classes in one semester, and avoid taking more than the recommended load.
 If you take all of your challenging courses at once, you won't have enough study time to dedicate to each class, potentially lowering your scores in all of your classes and bringing down your GPA.

 Consider registering for classes as pass/fail so your GPA won't suffer.
-Contact your adviser to determine the cutoff date for deciding if you take a class on a pass/fail basis.
-You usually have at least a few weeks into the semester to make a change.
+Contact your adviser to determine the cutoff date for deciding to take a class on a pass/fail basis.
+You usually have at least a few weeks into the semester to change your preferred grading method.
+Remember to ask your adviser if changing your grading method will affect scholarship eligibility, major requirements major or progress to graduation.

 Drop classes that you think you will fail.
 Ask about the cutoff date for dropping classes.
 Although you will get a "W" notation on your transcript, W's look a lot better than D's or F's.
 Speak with the professor before dropping the class.
 Some professors offer extra credit, paper rewrites and even test do-overs to help their students pass.
 No professor wants a student to fail.